Nshmais/Practice/README.md

 1.	*What is the most influential book or blog post you’ve read regarding web development?*
+- There are no specific blog or book that was really influential to me in process of perusing the web development.
+Several years ago, I was interested in learning HTML and how to create simple web pages from zero without the prebuild templets that allow the user to just add section and create a web page.
+As always with a simple google search I read some blogs and watch some videos about the use of HTML.
+One of these web pages was w3school.com which was very helpful.

 2.	*Tell me about a web application you have built.
 Why did you choose to build it?
 What did you learn?
 What challenges did you face and how did you overcome them?*